 We will evaluate your grant and the grant program to measure how well the intended outcomes and objectives have been achieved.
 We may contact you and will use information from your application, reports and interviews to assist with this evaluation.
+The evaluation may include views provided by the Department of Foreign Affairs and Trade, other agencies or Australian diplomatic missions or representative offices overseas.
 The evaluation will be completed before the end date in your grant agreement.